 Where to donate clothes – corporate wear

 Dress For Success and Fitted for Work help less advantages women get interview-ready.
-If you don’t live near a drop-off point, you can donate your corporate wear along with your other clothes via the methods outlined above.
+However, since the post-Covid increase in working from home, supply of second hand corporate clothing tends to exceed demand.
+If these speciality charities are overloaded or you don’t live near a drop-off point, you can donate your corporate wear along with your other clothes via the methods outlined above.

 Where to donate clothes – next steps